 Another possibility is to avoid hauling all of these sanitary products into the backcountry altogether and using a different option.

 Period pants such as the Wuka Perform Period Pants that made our list of best running underwear make a hassle-free, waste-free option with a gusset area designed to replace your usual sanitary wear.
-The Wuka’s come in three classes: light, medium and heavy flow.
+The Wuka’s come in three classes: light (opens in new tab), medium (opens in new tab) and heavy (opens in new tab) flow.
 The heavy flow holds at least 20ml period flow or light leaks, which is roughly four tampons’ worth and they’re comfortable enough for running in which means they’ll be more than ample for camping.

 If you go with this option, just bring enough pairs to get you through your trip (about one per 24-hour period), one ziploc bag to store your used underwear in and wet wipes to clean up.

 There’s also the menstrual cup, which is a small silicone cup that you insert into your vagina to catch menstrual blood.
 The advantage of the menstrual cup over tampons is no waste, and you can wear it for up to 12 hours.